Focuses on the understanding of introductory microbiology and immunology for application to food and nutritional sciences.

 1. Demonstrate an understanding of the general characteristics of microorganisms.

-2. Demonstrate a thorough understanding of the physio-chemical factors that determine microbial growth.
+2. Demonstrate a thorough understanding of the physico-chemical factors that determine microbial growth.

 3. Show familiarity with the interaction of microorganisms with the human body and the role of immune response to foreign agents.